dwilliams/303publishinghouse-website/posts/lastcall-issue-1-prerelease.md

 <!-- TEASER_END -->

 <div style="text-align: center; margin-top: 10px; margin-bottom: 10px;" >
-Where there are sober people , there will be drinks.<br/>
+Where there are sober people, there will be drinks.<br/>
 Where there are drunk people, they will live to party another day.<br/>
-Where there are anti-party people , they will be silenced<br/>
+Where there are anti-party people, they will be silenced<br/>
 Where there is sorrow, there will be liquor<br/>
 Where there are hangovers, there will be burritos and Gatorade<br/>
 Where there is unemployment, there will be cheap drinks<br/>